nmshd/documentation/_docs_integrate/10-connector-installation.md

 ## Lookup docker image versions

-The docker images are hosted in the GitHub container registry.
-An overview of the available images is available [here](https://github.com/nmshd/cns-connector/pkgs/container/connector).
+You can find an overview of the available images in [our container registry](https://github.com/nmshd/cns-connector/pkgs/container/connector) hosted on GitHub.

 # Installation